FluentCRM $129/Single Site | Other pricing for more sites

 Since I use LearnDash, I may want a Dynamic Segment for students of a particular course.
 You can create your own queries to define a Dynamic Segment and drive sales to a specific group.

-Some other email marketing tools may refer to Broadcasts, but Email Campaigns are the same concept.
+Some other email marketing platforms may refer to Broadcasts, but Email Campaigns are the same concept.
 These are emails you send to a defined audience in your Contacts on a one-off basis.

 If you send a weekly email, that’s a good use for a Campaign.
 Have a special discount or offer for a limited time?
 Another good use for an email campaign.